cs3157/recitations/B-Makefiles/makefiles.md

 `main.o`'s build commands.
 There's probably another opportunity to simplify our `Makefile` even more just around the corner...

+### Step 8

+The guys who wrote Make also realized that there are some pretty common patterns when it comes to compiling C software projects, so they built the ability to recognize these patterns into Make.
+These are what we call "implicit rules."

+The built-in implicit rules will use the file extensions of the targets and dependencies to infer what build command pattern to invoke.
+It will then fill in build command automatically, which will be looking for extra configuration options like compiler flags from specially designated build variables.

+Specifically, the built-in C implicit rules will look for build variables such as `CC`, `CFLAGS`, and `LDFLAGS`... which we've already defined for ourselves!
+So we can just go ahead and remove the build commands, and just write the targets and dependencies on their own:

+    main: main.o myadd.o
+    main.o: main.c myadd.h
+    myadd.o: myadd.c myadd.h

+This will still build -- try running `make` to see for yourself.
+For larger software projects, implicit rules like these can go a long way.

 ## Jae's myadd Makefile ##